 Those were incredible days to be working in the music business, the late 70’s, early 80’s.
 The years before the bottom fell out of the record industry.
 That’s when I moved into post-production.
 A bunch of record labels went under, and I was only doing a few albums here and there.
 A mixer I had worked with on an album was working at KTTV.
 He called and said needed a sub while he went on vacation he said, “You know all this stuff – you know the consoles the machines, you’re familiar with gear, and you’ve got the ears.
 You just need to learn about the CMX and timecode synchronization, what do you think?”
 I said ok, and that’s when I moved to post-production… I went over there for four weeks and stayed for the next year.

-Were there other female re-recording mixers in post at that point?
+Were there other women re-recording mixers in post at that point?

 Not that I was aware of, at least in LA.
 I learned of Melissa Hoffman, who I believe was at Ryder Sound a few years later.
 I stayed with EFX for nine years until they closed their doors.
 After EFX, I began looking for another post facility I knew that I wanted to be on a team and not just work as a single mixer.
 Strangely, I found that the doors were open, but many studio managers who were ok with having a woman mixer said they just hadn’t found one with the experience and credits.
 Luckily..
 I had some of both!